kinderhead/Amethyst/Amethyst/README.md

 As you can see, macro arguments can be mixed with regular arguments.

-**WARNING**: macro string arguments have quotes automatically placed at each use.
-It is recommended to use a different type like `nbt` if this is not the desired effect.
+**WARNING**: macro strings will strip quotes, so spaces will cause syntax errors.
+Try to avoid using macro strings unless this is the desired effect.

 ### Global Variables